To be considered for the project, candidates must:

 The objectives of this PhD studentship are as follows:

-For UK & eligible EU nationals - Funding is provided for full tuition fees and a high-spec PC for data analysis.
-There may be additional funding available for travel to one international conference during the PhD programme.
+Funding is provided for full tuition fees (UK applicants only) and a high-spec PC for data analysis.
+There may be additional funding available for travel to one international conference during the PhD.

 The primary supervisor will be Dr Paul Murray, a Lecturer within the Institute for Sensors, Signals and Communications (InstSSC) in the Department of Electronic & Electrical Engineering.
 Dr Murray's research interests include Hyperspectral imaging and Image Processing.